Skip to Content

 Composting can be done at home without any negative on the environment by following these steps:

 You can start composting at home using a composting bin from your local gardening store or hardware store.
-When you get the bin, make sure that it is large enough for what you want to compost to know how big you need it.
+When you get the container, ensure it is large enough for what you want to compost to know how big you need it.
 I wrote an article about compost bin size.
 You can read it here.

-There are three different types of bins: open-topped, enclosed, and vertical.
-The most popular type is the open-topped one with a mesh bottom that allows air to flow through it.
+There are three types of bins: open-topped, enclosed, and vertical.
+The most popular type is the open-topped one with a mesh bottom allowing airflow.

-Once you have chosen your bin, put in some soil mixed with manure or other organic materials such as grass clippings, leaves, and food scraps.
+Once you have chosen your bin, mix some soil with manure or other organic materials such as grass clippings, leaves, and food scraps.
 You can also use topsoil or garden compost.

 How to Recycle Waste in 3 Easy Steps

-While composting can be a complicated process, it does not have to be.
+While composting can be complicated, it does not have to be.
 The following will show you how to start composting at home in three easy steps:

 Choose a location.
 Compost needs to mix with oxygen and water, so it is essential to find a place that you can use.
-This process can take anywhere from two weeks up to six months, and therefore you should not do it at your house.
+This process can take anywhere from two weeks to six months; therefore, you should not do it at home.

 Prepare the soil.
-The site should include fertile soil that has not been contaminated with any chemicals or pesticides beforehand.
-Keep in mind that most plants thrive on nitrogen and phosphorus, so they also need to be present.
+The site should include fertile soil not contaminated with chemicals or pesticides beforehand.
+Remember that most plants thrive on nitrogen and phosphorus, so they must also be present.

 Add layers.
 Add layers of water-soluble greens, nitrogen-rich veggies, and carbon-rich browns to your pile in a 1:1:1 ratio.